ajbanjara/Wireshark/Lua/Examples/PostDissector/IPv6-Post-dissector.md

 # An IPv6 post-dissector that fully expands all IPv6 addresses.

-This post-dissector was written for someone who requested this feature, although I can no longer remember who that was or when exactly I first supplied provided the post-dissector.
+This post-dissector was written for someone who requested this feature, although I can no longer remember who that was or when exactly I first provided the post-dissector.

 **Installation** - place in plugins directory - see [Lua Support in Wireshark](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html)